 Dynamic vs. Static Stretching

-It’s important to pick the right stretches for your workout:
+It’s essential to pick the proper stretches for your workout:

 Do 10 minutes of dynamic moves before lifting or cardio.
 Save static stretches for after your workout.
 This way, you stay injury-free and build the stamina needed to get in shape well.